AcademySoftwareFoundation/MaterialX/source/MaterialXGenWgsl/tools/README.md

 ```

 `--out libraries` writes each generated file straight into `libraries/<lib>/genwgsl/`, populating
-the runtime library in place alongside the hand-written texture/light/`EXPECTED_FALLBACK` nodes.
+the runtime library in place alongside the hand-written light nodes listed in `skip_transpile.txt`.
 Set `MTLX_DEBUG=1` to dump the failing GLSL fragment for any node that naga rejects (see
 [Troubleshooting](#troubleshooting)).